dbashford/mimosa/README.md

 ### Handlebars

- [http://handlebarsjs.com/](Handlebars) is the default templating langauge.
-To access a Handlebars template originating from a file named "example.hbs", you would do this...
+ [Handlebars](http://handlebarsjs.com/) is the default templating langauge.
+To access a Handlebars template originating from a file named "example.hbs", do this...

  `var html = templates.example({})`